-Did you miss our episode on advocating for ourselves and receiving the medical care we need?
+On this episode, we spoke with Dr. Mary Forhan about advocating for ourselves and receiving the medical care we need.
 Read the six main takeaways from our discussion with Dr. Mary Forhan below…

 - The term advocacy refers to having a goal to empower change, in this case, on behalf of people living with obesity.
 The stigma around obesity often keeps people from advocating for themselves.
 Destigmatizing obesity is crucial to furthering obesity care.

 - Weight bias is negative beliefs and attitudes about individuals based on their body weight.
 This can occur in our personal lives, and even in the healthcare setting.

 - Weight bias negatively impacts an entire community and can compromise the medical care people with obesity receive.
 Doctors may make false assumptions, over-simplify information, or withhold information from those affected.

 - Bringing a family member to doctor’s appointments may make it easier for you to advocate for yourself and encourage you to have intimidating conversations (even if they don’t say anything!).